mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker volume

-this command is used to see the docker volumes
+This command is used to see the docker volumes

 ```bash
 docker volume ls